Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 def \_\_init\_\_(self):
 # Call the initialization method of the Node class
 super().\_\_init\_\_('minimal_subscriber')
-# Create a subscriber to subscribe to the messages of String type on the “topic”, Set the callback function to listener_callback and the queue size to 10.
+# Create a subscriber to subscribe to the messages of String type on the "topic", Set the callback function to listener_callback and the queue size to 10.
 self.subscription = self.create_subscription(String, 'topic', self.listener_callback, 10)
 # Define message callback function
 def listener_callback(self, msg):